Buying Property in Marrakech as a Foreigner: Complete 2026 Guide

 Why Buy Property in Marrakech?

-- Infrastructure Development: Significant improvements in transportation, healthcare, and amenities since 2020
+- Infrastructure Development: Significant improvements in transportation, healthcare, and amenities.

 Moroccan law generally permits foreigners to purchase property, but specific regulations apply.
 Understanding these legal requirements is crucial for a successful transaction.